pierodesenzi/pismo_exercise/README.md

 - `AccountControllerTest`: Tests account creation, retrieval, and listing
 - `TransactionControllerTest`: Tests transaction creation and retrieval by account

+## Security Considerations

+### Unpredictable IDs

+Sequential numeric IDs (1, 2, 3...) enable **IDOR (Insecure Direct Object Reference)** attacks — a malicious user who receives `account_id: 42` can trivially enumerate `/accounts/1`, `/accounts/2`, etc. to scrape all records.
+This API uses UUIDs (e.g. `550e8400-e29b-41d4-a716-446655440000`), which are cryptographically unpredictable and eliminate enumeration.
+Production systems should also enforce authorization checks so users can only access their own resources.

+### Credentials

+Database credentials (`postgres` / `password`) are hardcoded in `application.properties` and `docker-compose.yml` for simplicity — this project is an exercise meant to be easy to run locally.
+Production systems should never embed credentials in source code.
+Instead, use cluster secrets (e.g. Kubernetes Secrets, AWS Secrets Manager, HashiCorp Vault) and inject them as environment variables at runtime.

 ## Tech Stack